sbunivedu/eopl3_notes/chapter2/examples.md

 ;(app-exp->rand (app-exp (lambda-exp 'x 'x) (var-exp 'a))) => a
 ```

+## 2.4 A Tool for Defining Recursive Data Types
 Consider again the data type of lambda-calculus expressions, as discussed in the preceding section.
 We can implement an interface for lambda-calculus expressions by writing
 ```
 (define-datatype lc-exp lc-exp? (var-exp